 The time and date the repairs were carried out

-If your claim is accepted, your insurer will either pay the cost of repairs directly to the garage or reimburse you once you have paid for the work.
+If your claim is accepted, your insurer will either pay the cost of repairs directly to the garage or reimburse you once you’ve paid for the work.

-Your policy excess will be deducted from your claim, e.g. £50.
-You will need to pay its value to the garage if your insurer settles your claim with them directly.
+Your policy excess will be deducted from your claim, e.g., £50.
+You will need to pay this sum to the garage if your insurer settles your claim with them directly.